 Arts & The Park is hosted by the Hot Springs Area Cultural Alliance as part of the organization’s mission to celebrate the arts and culture of the Hot Springs area.
-Previous Arts & The Park festivals have included live performances, workshops, children’s events, and exhibitions.
-However, due to coronavirus concerns, the 2020 events had to be rethought in order ensure the safety of presenters and attendees.
-Some of the highlights of this years festival included:
+Eager to return to its full schedule of events, the 2021 Arts & The Park will include live performances, workshops, children’s events, and exhibitions.
+However, due to coronavirus concerns, the 2021 events will adhere to mask and social distancing guidelines in order to ensure the safety of presenters and attendees.

 Gallery Walk – The first Friday of every month from 5-9 p.m.
 Hot Springs area galleries and participating studio spaces open their doors for Gallery Walk.
 New exhibits, art events, and opportunities to meet featured artists, continue to make Gallery Walk a must for visitors and residents alike.
-A special Arts & The Park Gallery Walk will provide virtual visits to the gallery exhibits and features.
+A special Arts & The Park Gallery Walk will provide virtual and in-person visits to the gallery exhibits and features.

 Presented by Arvest Bank, Arts & The Park provides a great way to immerse yourself in the arts.
 Support for Arts & The Park is provided, in part, by the Arkansas Arts Council, a division of the Department of Arkansas Heritage, and the National Endowment for the Arts.

 A huge thank you to our 2021 Arts & The Park Sponsors